 Solid Mechanics, Materials and Manufacturing

-Solid Mechanics, Materials and Manufacturing develops novel computational and experimental solutions for problems in the mechanical behavior of advanced materials.
+Solid Mechanics, Materials and Manufacturing develops novel computational and experimental solutions for problems in the mechanical behavior of advanced materials and processes.
 Research in the division spans length scales and includes investigations of microstructural effects on mechanical behavior, nanomechanics, granular mechanics and continuum mechanics.
 Material behavior models span length scales from the nano- and microscale to the meso- and macroscale.
 Much of the research is computational in nature, using advanced methods such as molecular dynamics and finite element, boundary element and discrete element methods.
 Strong ties exist between this group and the campus communities of applied mathematics, chemical engineering, materials science, metallurgy and physics.

 Mohsen Asle Zaeem